dilipptdr/Planets/README.md

 * Use of MVVM architecture to have decoupled, reusable, extendable,  and unit testable components.
 * Used  design patterns - Dependency Injection,  Dependency Inversion, Repository Pattern  to  decouple  data layer.
 * Core Data layer to  persist data for offline viewing.
-* Use of Combine framework for asynchrounous data updates.
+* Use of Combine framework for asynchronous data updates.
-* Universal app with support for - iPad, iPhone in both potrait and landscape mode, Accessibility, Dark / Light  mode.
+* Universal app with support for - iPad, iPhone in both portrait and landscape mode, Accessibility, Dark / Light  mode.
 * Unit Tests to test business logic in data layer and view model.
 * Decoupled UI layer to easily adopt SwiftUI.
 * Used UICollectionView with compositional layout to render the list of planets.